 The mountain range of Ras Al-Khaimah is around 60 km away from Ras Al Khaimah City Center, making driving a viable option for travellers and locals alike.
 For those who are up for a long road trip and enjoy looking at landscape views pass.

 Taxis are easily available in most parts of Ras Al Khaimah, as well as other emirates of United Arab Emirates.
 Al Hamra taxis are cream-coloured and licensed by the Government.
 All taxis are use meters, are air-conditioned, and comfortable.
 You can book a taxi within Ras Al Khaimah by simply calling Al Hamra taxi services at 8001700.
 All taxi drivers speak English.
 Dubai is approximately 256.5 km by road from Jebel Jais and a taxi could be an option for visitors.

 If a private car is not an option, you could always use a combination of the metro, bus and taxi to reach Jebel Jais.
+It is one of the cheapest option to travel from Dubai to Jebel Jais.
 Visitors from Dubai can get onboard the Red Line at the Nakheel Metro Station and get off at the Dubai Deira Terminal.
 Hop onto buses C-19, C19, or C26 to travel to the nearest stop (Ras al Khaimah Bus Station) and take a taxi from there.